A Note to All Readers

 Last Updated on 08/28/2022

-Face Coverings for Students
+Face Coverings for Staff and Students

 Handwashing for students and staff must be done before and after eating, after using the restroom, after contact with bodily fluids, etc. Opportunities for handwashing will be built into the day, and frequent handwashing will be encouraged throughout the day.